pmitev/UPPMAX-Singularity-workshop/docs/exercise_01.md

       -n              Enable noisy verbose mode.
     ```

-- Try to run `./gapseq.sif test`.
-Did you pass the tests?
+- Try to run `singularity exec ../gapseq.sif ./gapseq test`.
+Did it pass the tests?
 What is wrong?
 The output below shows an output with solved R packages tests.
 The second problem is related to the repository itself.

 ??? note "output"
     ```
-    ./gapseq.sif test
+    $ singularity exec ../gapseq.sif ./gapseq test
     gapseq version: 1.1 7c25ca2
     linux-gnu
     #74-Ubuntu SMP Wed Jan 27 22:54:38 UTC 2021